FreeFeed/acceptance-tests/README.md

 1. `yarn cypress:run` to run the headless test suite.
 1. `yarn cypress:open` to open Cypress app and run tests manually or write new ones.

 Note: by default the tests are running against your local [development server](https://github.com/FreeFeed/freefeed-server), so it should be installed and running when your run the test suite.
-You can change the target server by modifying `"baseUrl"` and `"backendUrl"` in `./cypress.json` config file.
+You can change the target server by modifying `"baseUrl"`, `"backendUrl"` and `"authTokenLocalStorageName"` in `./cypress.json` config file.

 ### Useful links